corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/ha-utilities.md

 ### Output

-After a successful key rotation, the tool creates an `output/certificates` directory containing Java KeyStore (JKS) files and a `key-rotation-proofs.bin` file.
+After a successful key rotation, the tool creates a `<base-directory>/certificates` directory containing Java KeyStore (JKS) files and a `key-rotation-proofs.bin` file.
 The JKS files contain the new certificates for the rotated node identity.
 The `key-rotation-proofs.bin` file contains the key rotation proofs required for the node to consume existing states signed with the previous key.
-Copy all files from `output/certificates` to the node’s certificates directory before starting the node.
+Copy all files from `<base-directory>/certificates` to the node’s certificates directory before starting the node.
 When the node starts, it loads the key rotation proofs and deletes the key-rotation-proofs.bin file after processing it.

 ## Node confidential identity cross-provider key rotation tool